Docker Deep Dive - Nigel Poulton - E-Book

 Editions and updates

-Docker and the cloud-native ecosystem are evolving fast, and a 2-3-year-old book on Docker isn’t valuable.
+Docker, AI, and the cloud-native ecosystem are evolving fast, and 2-3-year-old books are dangerously out of date.
 As a result, I’m committed to updating the book every year.

 If that sounds excessive, welcome to the new normal.